JolonB/esperanto-python/README.md

 esperanto-python runs in Python 3.7+.

-After downloading this library you can write a script like:
+With this library you can write a script like:

 ```python
 el random importi random, randint